Dearbornadeolu/Admin-dashboard/README.md

-# Vite React Admin Panel - Admin Login Page
+# Vite React Admin Panel - Admin  Page

 This is a simple React admin login page component created using Vite.
 It provides a user interface for administrators to log in to an admin panel.
 The login page includes input fields for username and password, error handling for invalid login attempts, and a loading state to simulate authentication.

 ## Getting Started

-To use this Admin Login Page component in your Vite React project, follow these steps:
+To use this Admin Login Page component in your Vite React project, check https://admin-dashboard-one-gamma.vercel.app/ or follow these steps:

 1. Clone or download the repository containing this component: